joshbegley/nyt-latest/README.md

 `The lone Electoral College vote awarded by Nebraska’s Second Congressional District has gone to Joe Biden.
 It could be the vote that gets him to 270.`\
 https://nytimes.com/2020/11/04/us/biden-nebraska-electoral-college.html?searchResultPosition=2

-**Arizona Call for Biden Flipped the Mood at Trump Headquarters**\
+**Fox’s Arizona Call for Biden Flipped the Mood at Trump Headquarters**\
-`The Fox News decision left the president fuming, and his team complained to the network.
+`The Fox News decision left the president fuming, and his team complaining.
 Then he began casting aspersions on other states’ vote counts.`\
 https://nytimes.com/2020/11/04/us/politics/trump-fox-news-arizona.html?searchResultPosition=3

 **Exit Polls Point to the Power of White Patriarchy**\